 - Home Z will measure the Z-axis.
 This is not self-explanatory.
 Do not click Home Z unless the build area is completely clear below the turret.

 - U axis is the turret.
-Before moving the turret, always click Unlock from the Miscellaneous section to the right of the screen
+Before you can rotate the turret, you must click "Unlock" in the Turret Lock menu.

-- A and C will only cause movement if you have a rotary axis plugged in
+- A and C will only cause movement if you have a rotary axis attached

-- Here you can execute Macros that are written from the Macros tab.
-The whole machine is run on Gcode.
-Print files, milling files, system files, and macros are all functionally the same.
+- Here you can execute Macros that are written from the Macros panel.

 - Control fans that are configured for manual control (The turret fan and cabinet fans are always-on.
 The extruder cooling fans are thermostatic, so will turn on when any tool is above 50C) Layer cooling fans, Spindle air jets, LED lighting, and vacuum assist are all controllable.

 - Job Status

 - Pause - this will save position then run pause.g macro in the system files.

 - Resume - runs resume.g in the system files - NOTE: when pausing a milling file, resume will not restart the spindle.
 You MUST restart the spindle by typing in the desired RPM for the appropriate spindle in the Tools section.